HappyCodingMama/JS_Day3_DOM-project_Udemy/README.md

    * define and initialize variable tasks
    * if the localStorage item is empty, then 'tasks' is empty array
      - otherwise, 'tasks' assigns stored items transforms into a javaScript object

-     - Loop through tasks, executes a provided function, has two parameters task, index if task equals the current task in the iteration, then remove 1 in index in 'tasks'
+   * Loop through tasks, executes a provided function, has two parameters task, index if task equals the current task in the iteration, then remove 1 in index in 'tasks'

    * set local storage again
-     - set adding 'tasks' to the local storage
-     - stored as a string
+     - set adding 'tasks' to the local storage and store as a string

 6. Clear from localstorage
    * call clearTasksFromLocalStorage with any argument